Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Net circular polarisation

 \subsection{Polarisation fraction from inclusive $p \gamma$}

 Proton-photon collisions are also simulated with Pythia~8, using the default setting which gives a total cross-section in agreement with H1 \cite{Aid:1995bz}.
 The procedure to obtain the photon polarisation is identical to the one used for proton-proton collisions.
 The results for collisions of 2 TeV photons on protons at rest are shown in Fig.~\ref{fig:ap2T}.
+Since SNRs such as the Crab are known to be high-energy gamma ray sources tat extend beyond 100 TeV \cite{Abeysekara:2019edl,Amenomori:2019rjd}, this could correspond to such a gamma hitting a proton from the interstellar medium.
 The asymmetry between particles and antiparticles, including the neutrinos, as well as the net photon circular polarisation, are a few orders of magnitude lower than for proton-proton collisions.
 This significant difference between $\gamma p$ and $pp$ collisions is due to the charge asymmetry of the proton remaining at rest and not being boosted to high energy like in the $pp$ collisions.
 Fig.~\ref{fig:pa2T} displays the opposite case: a high energy proton (with large charge momentum) hitting a low energy photon.
 In this case the polarisation fraction is similar to the $pp$ collisions.
+Although the total polarisation fraction is Lorentz invariant, the distributions and cuts are done in the observer frame and are at the origin of the difference between those two cases.